SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 Dependencies:

 The plugin itself is open sourced.
-However the plugin is based on the Apparatus ECS framework on FAB, which is not cheap.
+However the plugin is based on the Apparatus ECS framework on FAB, which is not free.

 https://www.fab.com/listings/23ddc9c0-a218-44ed-8c0c-ebef362f08d5